After an absence of decades, horseback riding came back to San Francisco, if only briefly!

 A very relaxing ride; a couple of times crossing a street, but the cars stopped, so no problems.
 The only problem was getting off the horse; the less said, the better (my problem, not the horse's, who stood patiently while I struggled).

 Dylan was our leader, very friendly and helpful.
 A real cowboy; he was the 2016 bull-riding champion of Alaska.

-Horseback rides are available daily, from 8:00 am to 5:00 pm, with a 7:00 pm sunset ride as well.
-Their sign says walk-ins welcome, but they recommend reservations for the weekends when they get busy.
+Horseback rides were available daily, from 8:00 am to 5:00 pm, with a 7:00 pm sunset ride as well.
+Their sign said walk-ins welcome, but they recommended reservations for the weekends when they were busy.

-Helmets are available, but not required.
+Helmets were available, but not required.
 No open-toed shoes or sandals.

-Ages 5 and up can ride.
-There are 15-minute pony rides for kids, too, that aren't mentioned on the website.
+Ages 5 and up could ride.
+There were 15-minute pony rides for kids, too, that weren't mentioned on the website.